ESF-Works

 Background

-The DP has been formed to help develop work/life balance (WLB) strategies in areas not hitherto engaged with WLB.
+The DP has been formed to help develop Work Life Balance (WLB) strategies in arenas not hitherto engaged with WLB.
 This marks a complete change from the usual single focus on childcare issues.

 Aims

-The main aims of Adjust the Balance have been to demonstrate the power of WLB approaches, to promote inclusive working practices, and to facilitate the adaptability of companies in the West Midlands region to adopt WLB policies.
-The partnership also aspires to develop a regional WLB strategy as part of a regional strategy for corporate social responsibility.
-There has been a strong focus on how the regional work can inform national and European policy.
+The main aims of Adjust the Balance have been to demonstrate the power of WLB approaches, to promote inclusive working practices and to facilitate the adaptability of companies in the West Midlands region to adopt WLB strategies.
+There has also been a strong focus on the applicability of the regional work to inform national and European policy.

 Objectives